 1) Secured Term Loan from Banks & Financial Institutions of Rs.
-2,853.18 million (Principal undiscounted amount):
+1,006.56 million (Principal undiscounted amount) are secured as under:

-The Borrowings are secured by the way of terms stated in Common Loan Agreement entered between the Company and Consortium of lenders:-
+The Borrowings are secured by the way of terms stated in Common Loan Agreement entered between company and Consortlum of lenders:-

-- (i) a first ranking pari passu mortgage/charge over all the Borrower's immoveable and movable properties, both present and future, except the Project Assets.; - (ii) a first ranking pari passu charge on all the Borrower's bank accounts including, but not limited to the Escrow Account/ its Sub-Accounts where all revenues, Disbursements, receivables shall be deposited and in all funds from time to time deposited therein and in all Permitted Investments or other securities representing all amounts credited to the Escrow Account. - (iii) a first ranking pari passu charge on all movable tangible and intangible assets of the Borrower (other than those specified in paragraphs (ii) above and (iv) below) including but not limited to its goodwill, undertaking and uncalled capital, both present and future, except the Project Assets.; - (iv) a first ranking parl passu charge over / assignment of the right, title, interests, benefits, claims and demands of the Borrower in, to and under any letter of credit, guarantees (except the guarantees issued in favour of NHAI) including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Documents. - (v)The interest will be paid monthly as per the applicable interest rates. - 2) The applicable interest rate for Rupee Term Loan varies from 10.00% to 12.00% p.a.
+- (i) a first ranking pari passu mortgage/charge over all the Borrower's immoveable and movable properties, both present and future, except the Project Assets.; - (ii) a first ranking part passu charge on all the Borrower's bank accounts including, but not limited to the Escrow Account/ its Sub-Accounts where all revenues, Disbursements, receivables shall be deposited and in all funds from time to time deposited therein and in all Permitted investments or other securitles representing all amounts credited to the Escrow Account. - (iii) a first ranking pari passu charge on all movable tangible and intangible assets of the Borrower (other than those specified in paragraphs (ii) above and (iv) below) including but not limited to its goodwill, undertaking and uncalled capital, both present and future, except the Project Assets.; - (iv) a first ranking pari passu charge over / assignment of the right, title, interests, benefits, claims and demands of the Borrower in, to and under any letter of credit, guarantees (except the guarantees issued in favour of NHAI) including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Documents. - (v) the applicable interest rate for Rupee Term Loan varies from 11.25% to 11.50% p.a.